ssilverman/snowy-json/README.md

 Type: `java.lang.Boolean`

-This controls whether to treat the "content" values as assertions.
-Currently, this includes "contentEncoding" and "contentMediaType".
+This controls whether to treat the "content" values as assertions in Draft-07.
+This only includes "contentEncoding" and "contentMediaType".

 ### Option: DEFAULT_SPECIFICATION